 16. Clifden (Galway)

-Sitting on the banks of the Owenglin River, just before it flows into Clifden Bay, the village is a popular rest stop for those exploring Ireland’s Wild Atlantic Way, as it travels through the village.
-Nearby are the dramatic ruins of Clifden Castle, and then scenic Eyrephort Beach with its white sands and turquoise waters.
+Sitting on the banks of the Owenglin River, just before it flows into Clifden Bay, the town is a popular rest stop for those exploring Ireland’s Wild Atlantic Way.

 17. Kenmare (Kerry)